 I will frequently cite Mercurial, abbreviated hg, as an alternative to git.
 I contend that Mercurial is a safer, saner, better designed, and no less powerful alternative to git.
 While it may be true that Bitbucket, the major non-free provider of Mercurial hosting often compared to Github, may not fulfill the requirements you have come to expect from Github, this is not due to any limitation of hg itself.
 As I said, I want to only argue that git as a building block is rotten, but this is not directly related to how people have managed to polish this particular turd.

 I do not, however, want to be taken as simply a an admirer of hg who is used to an hg workflow and thus hates git simply because git is not hg.
 I will make a thorough effort to present sound arguments for the myriad reasons why git sucks that will stand on their own without comparing them to hg.
 When I am finished expounding my revulsion for git, I will offer alternatives that hg or perhaps another DVCS offers that demonstrate that git’s ugliness is not necessary.

 Necessary.
 This is also a word I will come back to often.
 A central theme of my attack is that is that all the complications that git has created are not necessary.
 In order to demonstrate this, I need to offer examples of where git’s equivalent functionality exists without the parts of git that are not necessary.
 This is why I will frequently cite hg.

 I’m interested in several kinds of mathematics and free software.
 Often in an interplay between them.
 Most of the free software with which I like to directly contribute is mathematical.
-I’m involved with GNU Octave and Debian, which has been the only operating system I regularly use since 2001.
-You may contact me at my […]more →
+I’m involved with GNU Octave and Mercurial, a DVCS frequently offered as an alternative to git.
+You may contact me at my email: firstname.lastname@example.org Most […]more →